AhmedAlisha1120/Advanced-Operating-Systems/README.md

 # Advanced-Operating-Systems

-Installation, Configuration of a network OS, deploying and execution of an application.
+Installation, Configuration of a network Operating System, deploying and execution of an application.